 How To Store Your Gluten-Free Sourdough Starter:

-The starter should be kept on the counter, warm for another week or two, feeding and discarding until it is well established.
-I do not recommend storing your starter in the fridge until it is at least 3 weeks old and established.
+The starter should be kept on the counter, warm, for another week or two, feeding and discarding as needed until it is well established.
+I do not recommend storing your starter in the fridge until it is at least 2-3 weeks old and established.

-If you want to continue using your starter, keep it in the refrigerator.
+If you don’t bake often, store it in the refrigerator.
 The refrigerator slows the fermentation process, and it puts your starter to sleep so you don’t have to feed it as often.

-A good way to tell if your starter is ready to refrigerate is whether it doubles within 2-4 hours of feeding; it is ready to refrigerate.
+A good way to tell if your starter is ready to refrigerate is to see if it doubles within 3-6 hours of feeding; if it does, it is ready to refrigerate.

-• Do not store your sourdough starter in a metal container.
+- Do not store your sourdough starter in a metal container.
 Store in a glass or ceramic container.
 I store mine in a quart-sized mason jar.
-(These are my favorites because they have plastic lids!)
+(These are my favorites because they have lids!)

-• Time to Store the Discard!
-You will want to continue to discard by taking out some of the discard before feeding the starter.
-The amount of discard depends on how much starter you have.
-If my jar has 1/2 cup total starter, I would discard 3-4 TBSP.
-(I keep the discard in a separate container to use it in gluten free discard recipes.)
+- Time to Store the Discard!
+You will want to continue discarding by removing some of the discard before feeding the starter.
 Feed the starter before putting it in the fridge.

-• Cover it with the lid and refrigerate.
+- Cover the jar with the lid and refrigerate.

 When you plan to bake with your starter, remove it from the refrigerator the night before, discard some, feed it, and let it come to room temperature.
 Keep it covered with a clean, damp kitchen towel.